team-302/team-302.github.io/index.md

 [link to team charter](/team-302-team-charter.md)
 ## User needs, Benchmarking, and Requirments

+After team 302 established our organization, the team then gathered eight different products that can be used to benchmark existing products and to gather user needs based on the reviews of the benchmarked products.The team was able to gather together the user needs seen in the below link.

+After the team had their user needs they decide to sort them into three groups.
+* Installation and use
+* Longevity
+* Other device standards

+After the team sorted their user needs they then decided to rank them based on the importance of these needs with the requirements of the project.

 [link to user needs, Benchmarking, and Requirments](/User-Needs.md)

 ## Design Idealation

+For the team's brianstroming each team member came up with 25 ideas that they had, based on their own ideas, what they saw in the benchmarking, and the ideas of the other team membmers.
+The team used jamboard to organize their thoughts and allow all team members to see all ideas that the other members had written down.
+The team then combined differnet ideas together that workd and in the end they were able to create three different designs.

+The Solar panel protection design was drawn up by Tyler Winder.

+The Weather Station Glider design was drawn up by Tilak Rai Thanga Rai.

+The Automated AC Unit Cover design was drawn up by Jose Nava-Mesina.

 [link to design ideation](/design-ideation.md)